gowebUSA/TEKSystems/Templates/Technical Documentation.md

 Supply Portal List
 Are they using centralized data sets like:

-- DPAS
+- Cardio
-- ADVANA
+- Pulmonary
-- Snapshot Dashboard
+- Psychology

 Individual student data inputs forms and turn into a Dashboard Individual instructor data inputs forms and turn into a Dashboard

 **Must Have**
-These are data before the students come to EODTEU1.
+These are data before the students come to UW.

 **Students**
 Quals